Marriage is the sacrament that most closely imitates the love of Christ the bridegroom for His bride, the Catholic Church.

 For a man and a woman to come to this understanding and to learn to live this in their daily lives as a married couple is our goal for your marriage preparation process.
 And this process does take time.

-Your first step is to contact by phone or email one of our priests or deacons to begin the process.
-This process takes a minimum of six months and a year is not too early to begin.
+Your first step is to contact one of our priests or deacons by calling the Parish Center at (440) 333-2133 to begin the process.
+This process takes a minimum of six months, so a year is not too early to begin.

-We also offer a Pre-Cana one-day marriage preparation/retreat in the spring at St. Angela's each year.
+We also offer a Pre-Cana one-day marriage preparation/retreat each year at St. Angela's, which is usually held in the spring.

 A good website for you as you prepare for marriage is the US Catholic Conference of Bishops website: www.foryourmarriage.org